johnsjc/reverse-eng/x86/bomb/iterations/main/README.md

-## Disassembling the main function
+Disassembling the main function step by step